 Baseball-style hats cover bedhead, offer shade from the sun, and let you proudly display your favorite team or beloved vacation spot.

 Though baseball caps can get pretty grimy, they’re the easiest type of hat to wash.
 Most are made of cotton or nylon, and they’re fairly durable (with sturdy stitching instead of adhesive).
 This versatility means that you can either scrub them by hand or throw them in the washing machine.

 The following instructions are virtually identical to cleaning felt and wool hats – with one notable exception:

 1. Start with a Natural Stain Remover

 Apply Puracy Natural Stain Remover to gently lift away sweat, grease, and any other marks (be sure to test an inconspicuous area first).
 Once applied, wait at least 15 minutes to give the plant-based enzymes enough time to break down stains.
 Remember: The longer it sits, the better it works.

 2. Scrub Stains & Soak

 Gently agitate the stained areas with a boar’s hair detailing brush which is effective yet gentle on fabrics.

 Add a couple drops of Puracy Laundry Detergent to warm water, mix, and let your hat sit for about 10-20 minutes.

 Use the same detailing brush to thoroughly scrub down the rest of your hat.
 Submerge your hat in the water and let it sit for 5-10 minutes.

 4. Rinse & Dry

 When the 10 minutes are up, rinse your hat under cold or warm running water.
 When drying, the balled-up paper towel method works well.

-Washing a Baseball Cap in the Washing Machine
+How to Wash a Baseball Cap or Bucket Hat in the Washing Machine

 1. Pre-Treat Stains

 A washing machine won’t necessarily get out all of the “baked-on” stains.
 You’ll need something stronger to tackle them.
 Spray the affected area(s) with our Natural Stain Remover, agitate with a detailing brush, then wait up to 8 hours before placing your hat in the washing machine.

-2. Place the Cap in a Plastic Cage
+2. For Baseball Caps, Use a Plastic Cage